 “Back in 2009 my husband Jim and I lost our first daughter Ella-Jayne to a congenital heart defect.
 It was an incredibly distressing, life changing time for us and when we finally recovered from the horror of it all we felt an overpowering need to help the people that had given us the short time we’d had with Ella-Jayne.

-The Paediatric Intensive Care Unit in Southampton hospital is where Ella-Jayne spent almost half of her life, and consequently it became home to us too.
-During our time at the hospital Jim and I had the privilege to witness first hand this incredible unit in action.
+The Paediatric Intensive Care Unit in Southampton Hospital is where Ella-Jayne spent almost half of her life, and consequently it became home to us too.
+During our time at the hospital Jim and I had the privilege to witness first hand this incredible facility in action.

 The compassion, professionalism and skill of the clinicians that worked there was awe-inspiring.
 What was also astounding was how desperately they depended on fundraising to provide all the equipment and bed spaces they needed.

 There is only one way to numb the pain of losing a child and that is to help other children.
 To try and make a difference to their lives and help give them the future they deserve.”

 Sarah & Jim x

 Meet the Team

 Sarah works extensively in the UK Film and Television industry and in her spare time is passionate about her charity work.
 Along with Jim, they have been patrons of the Friends of PICU charity at Southampton hospital since 2008 and together have raised over £100,000 for them.